 Chewy and wholesome snack bars that are sweet and salty, packed with whole foods, and are made without grains or refined sugars.

 These vanilla almond snack bars are simple and wholesome with a sweet taste that won’t give you a sugar crash.
 They’re an easy fruit and nut bar, similar to a KIND bar.
 They’re grain free, gluten free, have no refined sugar, and are packed with whole, natural ingredients like almonds, dates, and seeds.
 Usually I add a little oats to energy/granola bars but I wanted to keep the main ingredients purely nuts and dried fruit.

 Do you remember my recipe for Gluten Free Apple Crisp?
 Just like it, today’s recipe is not just “really good for a gluten free recipe.”
 It’s just plain REALLY GOOD.
 We’re using almond meal in today’s recipe again too.
 For anyone not familiar with almond meal, don’t get nervous.
 Almond meal is just ground almonds before reaching the stage of almond butter.

 While you can purchase it at the store, almond meal (also known as almond flour if using blanched almonds and grinding a little more fine) is easy to make at home.
+It’s what you always use when making blueberry almond power muffins, cashew coconut snack bars, and granola clusters!
 Simply pulse almonds until they reach a gritty and rough flour-like consistency like this:

 Almond meal helps bind the snack bar’s ingredients.
 We’ll also add roughly chopped almonds, too.
 You will love their crunchy texture.
 For a little sweetness, use honey.
 I do not recommend thinner liquid sweeteners like maple syrup or agave.
 Brown rice syrup works too.
 Salted sunflower seeds bulk the bars up and, when paired with the dates and honey, supply that satisfying sweet and salty flavor we all know and love.

 Baked the vanilla almond snack bars for only around 20 minutes, or just until they are relatively set.